fmadore/Islam-West-Africa-Collection/README.md

 - Metadata names or headers are Rdf names
 - The metadata is a mix a “Dublin Core”, “Bibliographic Ontology”, “Friend of a Friend”, and “Geonames”
 - Format of uri: Uri and label separated by a space

+## Folder "TimelineJS"
+It contains the spreadsheets that were used to create the digital exhibits using Timeline JS.